-- Covers both general and more specific aspects of sirtuin proteins and their role in biology, aging and disease
+- Covers both the general and specific aspects of sirtuin proteins and their role in biology, aging and disease

-- Top quality collection of leading experts on a rather wide range of sirtuin-related topics
+- Presents a top quality collection of leading experts who contribute on a wide range of sirtuin-related topics

 1. Early Sirtuin Research 1991-2000